AguaClara/aide/reports/AIDE_Summer2018report.md

 l_pipe : length of pipe

-WE NEVER HAVE PARAMETERS FOR INNER DIAMETER OR PIPE WALL THICKNESS

 ![](lfom.png)

 This is a Fusion model of an lfom from the flocculator.
 As you can see that the parameter names follow the naming convention.

-If you look more carefully, you will see that there is an underscore ( \_ ) in front of some parameter names.
+> If you look more carefully, you will see that there is an underscore ( \_ ) in front of some parameter names.
 Those are called <b>private variables</b>.
 The underscore in front of the parameter indicates to the AIDE Design that this variable's expression should not be altered.
-This method will used for parameters with equations most of the time.
+This method will be used for parameters with equations most of the time.

 Finally on the right side of the parameter window, you will see the comments section.
 This is a crucial for communication between team members.
-The comments will describe what the parameter is for since the naming convention will not always be explicitly clear.
+The comments describe the use of the parameter since the naming convention will not always be explicitly clear.
 For instance, n_row_1 may not be clear to other team members, but if you read the comment, it is now clear that n_row_1 is the number of orifices on row 1.

 In summary, this summer, AIDE Template will be creating a standardized parameter naming system and implementing it into the models, starting with the flocculator.
 Template will also work on organizing files in Fusion. :)